Oikio/image-compression-tool/README.md

 ## Providing arguments

+Command signature looks like this, so you can provide 3 optional arguments:

+    npm start [QUALITY] [WIDTH] [HEIGHT]

+Here are examples for commands:

-    npm start QUALITY WIDTH HEIGHT
+    npm start

-    # example
-    npm start # equals to: npm start 100 npm start 80 # custom quality
+    npm start 80
-    npm start 80 1920 1080 # custom size for output images
+    npm start 100 1920 1080

-`QUALITY` is a number between 0 and 100, where 100 is max quality and should be almost one to one with the original image.
+`[QUALITY]` is a number between 0 and 100, where 100 is max quality and should be almost one to one with the original image.
 If size of the image is too big after compression run it again with lower quality.
 Suggestion is to decrement it by 10 (100, 90, 80).
 Quality below 60 might become to look ugly.

-`WIDTH` and `HEIGHT` are numbers that will be used to resize the image.
+`[WIDTH]` and `[HEIGHT]` are numbers that will be used to resize the image.
 Omit it if resizing is not necessary (e.g. just compressing PNGs).
 If you process SVGs tool will try to create PNG of a size of SVG viewbox or width/height.
 If it fails - you can provide width and height manually.